|

 first appeared in 1972.
 Newly

-discharged from the Viet Nam era army, I was excited to show my interest in
+Nam era army, I was excited to show my

-(later to be MIDNIGHT
+CREATURES (later to be MIDNIGHT

 MARQUEE), PHOTON and CINEFANTASTIQUE.